stasher-dev/stasher-cli/README.md

 How It Works

+### Client-Side Encryption
 1. Stasher encrypts locally using AES-256-GCM
 2. It uploads only the ciphertext, IV, and tag - this is the stash
-3. In return you get a shareable token: uuid:base64key
+3. In return you get a shareable token: `uuid:base64key`
 4. You can share this token however you want

+### Hybrid Expiry System
+5. **Dual-layer protection** ensures secrets expire properly:
+   - **Reactive expiry** - validates on every access
+   - **Proactive cleanup** - automatic Durable Object alarms
+6. Each secret gets its own atomic gatekeeper (one UUID = one Durable Object)
+7. Mathematical guarantees prevent race conditions and double-retrieval

+### Burn-After-Read
-5. Recipent uses destash to retreive the stash which auto-deletes the stash
+8. Recipient uses `destash` to retrieve the stash
-5. The stash is decrypted client-side and the secret revealed
+9. The stash is decrypted client-side and the secret revealed
+10. The stash auto-deletes after reading (atomic operation)

+### Error Handling
+- **"This stash has expired"** - for stashes past 10-minute TTL
+- **"This stash has already been consumed"** - for burn-after-read stashes
+- **"Stash not found"** - for invalid or non-existent stashes

 Limits